 - Faculty and students engaged in research must be trained in human subjects protections.
 It is the responsibility of each faculty member involved in any research at the CON to maintain current Collaborative Institutional Initiative (CITI) training certificates on file and ensure those files are connected to UMSL.
 The individuals needing to complete CITI training should access these trainings through the eCompliance system to ensure training records are automatically updated in UMSL's system.
 CITI training must be updated every three years.
 Please see the Institutional Review Board for information on how to access the training modules.
 For additional assistance, please contact the Research Associate.

-- A list of software and computer programs available to faculty members at UMSL is available on the Office of eLearning's website.
+- A list of software and computer programs available to faculty members at UMSL is available on the Missouri Online's website.

 - UMSL uses Qualtrics software for survey administration.
 All faculty, students, and staff can create an account for free at the link provided.
 Learn more about Qualtrics.
 UMSL uses SPSS for quantitative data analysis.
 SPSS software can be downloaded by logging into the software distribution site.